-The Society's Directors, led by the Chairman and the Chief Executive Officer/Secretary of the Order, promote the culture, ethos and values of the Society and its mutuality for the benefit of its 365,430 members.
+The Society's Directors, led by the Chairman and the Chief Executive Officer/Secretary of the Order, promote the culture, ethos and values of the Society and its mutuality for the benefit of its 344,039 members.

-The Directors have, over the years engaged with the members in a variety of ways, including regional group conferences, weekend seminars and specific information imparting briefings (such as to prepare for the Society's incorporation in 2013 and prior to the Annual Movable Conference's consideration of the Society's corporate governance arrangements and the revised structure of its Board in 2018).
+The Directors have, over the years engaged with the members in a variety of ways, including regional group conferences, weekend seminars and specific information imparting briefings (the most recent example being consideration of the Society's corporate governance arrangements and the revised structure of its Board in 2018).
 Most importantly, member engagement is actively encouraged through the medium of the Society's Annual Movable Conference (AMC).
 This is a three day event that also includes the statutory business ordinarily to be dealt with at an Annual General Meeting.
-Following the lockdown period where face to face meetings were not possible, the Society returned to holding a physical AMC in 2022.
-The AMC in 2023 took place from 22-24 May with 216 registered voting Deputies taking part.
-In a similar way to 2022, the AMC in 2023 was live streamed so that those members who were not able to attend could follow proceedings.
+The AMC in 2024 took place from 27-29 May with 210 registered voting Deputies taking part.
+In a similar way to previous years, the AMC in 2024 was live streamed so that those members who were not able to attend could follow proceedings.

 In addition to the AMC there are many other opportunities for members to be involved and learn from the various workshops and training sessions held either physically or via electronic means.
-2023 saw the continuance of the two training weekend seminars that are held each year for our Branches and members and it was great to see how positively those were received and the positive feedback from those 60 that attended the Seminar in March 2023 and 58 in September 2023.
-One of the Society's Directors is appointed as its Consumer Duty Champion and this role involves close liaison with the Society's management and staff to ensure that the principles of TCF, Conduct Risk and the requirements under the new Consumer Duty regime are adhered to as a matter of form throughout the Society's regulated business operations.
-The Consumer Duty Champion in 2023 was Mike Perry.
+2024 saw the continuance of the two training weekend seminars that are held each year for our Branches and members and it was great to see how well those were received and the positive feedback from a total of 111 members that attended the March and September 2024 Seminars.

+One of the Society's Directors is appointed as its Consumer Duty Champion and this role involves close liaison with the Society's management and staff to ensure that the principles of the requirements under the new Consumer Duty regime are adhered to as a matter of form throughout the Society's regulated business operations.
+The Consumer Duty Champion in 2024 was Mike Perry.
 There is also a Senior Independent Director appointed annually to whom anyone within the Society can raise matters about which they may have concerns.
-The Senior Independent Director for 2023 was David Ogden.
+The Senior Independent Director for 2024 was David Ogden.